accesscode-2-1/kitkat/unit-0/week-4.md

 **Vanice Yee**

-* This week's medium post: https://medium.com/@theaulait/tech-field-hope-for-the-average-person-88a3f20c3cd
+* This week's medium post: https://medium.com/@theaulait/goodbye-sushi-park-d3fca6b31bdf
 * Last week’s goal: Better understand programming.
 * What went well (what goals did you meet?)
 I did not stress out as much.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-My understanding of the codes.
+I don't uderstand what codes does after they interact with each other.
 * What is your goal for next week?
-More improvement than these last 3 weeks.
+To better understand ArrayList and Iterator.
 * What do you need help with? (peers sign up to help if they can).
-We have a study meeting in the library to do catch up.
+Understanding how the codes interact with each other.

 **Luke Lee**